ellieeadington/sei66-project01/readme.md

         }
 });
 ```
-> I aim to make this look fancier with animation, but for now, this will do.

 ### Building the Hangman
-> First I tried building the individual components of the hangman using css which I found to be difficult.
+> First I tried building the individual components of the hangman using CSS which I found to be difficult.
 I then decided to read up on using JS functions working with an HTML Canvas, which so far has been difficult!
 I have managed to successfully create one line but the x, y coordinates did not seem to be doing what I wanted them to do. but I got there in the end!

 > I wanted to avoid repetition of some of the statements so I tried to build a function to make the code more DRY that could create each line / head of my hangman by taking in x,y coordinates.